JWock82/Pynite/README.md

 PyNite depends on the following packages:
 * numpy: used for matrix algebra
 * matplotlib: used for plotting member diagrams
-* tabulate : used to format tabular output
+* PrettyTable : used to format tabular output
 * vtk: used for visualization - Note that VTK is a little picky about which version of Python you are running.
 You must run a 64 bit installation of Python, rather than a 32 bit version.
 The latest version of Python 3.8+ is not supported by VTK yet.
 I recommend running a 64 bit version of Python 3.7+.
 VTK does not need to be installed if you don't plan to use the visualization tools built into PyNite.

 # What's New?
+Version 0.0.13:
+Plate in-plane (membrane) stress results are now available.
+Before only out-of-plane stresses were reported.
+Documentation will be added to the wiki soon.

+PyNite now uses `PrettyTable` instead of `tabulate`.
+The switch was made because `tabulate` has stricter licensing (GPLv3). `PrettyTable` is BSD (3 clause) licensed.
+What this means is that `tabulate` could not be used in proprietary software, whereas `PrettyTable` can.

 Version 0.0.12:
 Load rendering has been added for load cases and combinations!
 It should be noted that the `Visualization.DeformedShape` function has been dapricated.
 All deformed shapes are now accessed through the `RenderModel` function by setting the `deformed_shape` variable to `True`.
 This was done to keep PyNite simple, as it allowed for a lot of redundant code to be removed.
 Check out the wiki for more clarification.